-1 These reserves refer to 340f reserves under German GAAP under the German commercial code; such reserves are deducted from gross loans rather than accounted for under liabilities and not recognised in regulatory capital ratios.
-Under the international financial reporting standards (IFRS), such reserves would need to be released and included in balance-sheet capital and regulatory capital ratios.

-- 2 Environmental risks can be defined as environmental hazards encompassing the impact of air pollution, soil/water pollution, water shortages, and natural and man-made hazards (physical risks).
-Additionally, regulatory or policy risks, like the impact of carbon regulation or other regulatory restrictions, including the related transition risks like policy, legal, technology and market shifts, which could impair the evaluation of assets are an important factor.
-Certain banks could face a higher risk from concentrated lending to individual sectors or operations exposed to the aforementioned risks. - 3 Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and societal trends, health and safety and responsible production.
+- 1 The 340f reserves under German GAAP are deducted from gross loans rather than being accounted for under liabilities, and are not recognised in banks' Common Equity Tier 1 (CET1) ratios.
+Under the international financial reporting standards (IFRS), such reserves would need to be released and included in balance-sheet capital and CET1. - 2 Environmental risks can be defined as environmental hazards encompassing the impact of air pollution, soil/water pollution, water shortages, and natural and man-made hazards (physical risks).
+Additionally, regulatory or policy risks, such as the impact of carbon regulation or other regulatory restrictions, including related transition risks such as policy, legal, technology and market shifts, that could impair the evaluation of assets are an important factor.
+Certain banks could face a higher risk from concentrated lending to individual sectors or operations exposed to the aforementioned risks. - 3 Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and societal trends, health and safety, and responsible production.
 The most relevant social risks for banks arise from the way they interact with their customers.
-Social risks are particularly high in the area of data security and customer privacy, which are partly mitigated by sizable technology investments and banks' long track record of handling sensitive client data.
+Social risks are particularly high in the area of data security and customer privacy, which is partly mitigated by sizeable technology investments and banks' long track record of handling sensitive client data.
 Fines and reputational damage because of product mis-selling or other types of misconduct is a further social risk.
-Societal trends are also relevant in a number of areas, such as shifting customer preferences toward digital banking services increasing information technology costs, ageing population concerns in several countries affecting the demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue bases.
+Societal trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology costs, ageing population concerns in several countries affecting the demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue bases. - 4 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of banks' financial profiles.